-&lt;sup>10 The roughness length is the height above ground level, where average wind speed is 0.
+10 The roughness length is the height above ground level, where average wind speed is 0.
 The wind speed variation with height is governed by the roughness length.

-Figure 4 Annual average wind speeds as a function of hub height and roughness class for flat terrain.
+Figure 14 Annual average wind speeds as a function of hub height and roughness class for flat terrain.
 The green dot represents a typical modern inland site; the blue dot represents a typical coastal site.
 The typical hub height is 90 m.

-Figure 4 shows the average wind speeds by hub height and roughness class for flat terrain.
-Onshore wind turbines installed in Denmark today typically have a hub height of 85-90 m.
-On a typical inland site the average wind speed is around 7 m/s, whereas on a typical coastal site the average wind speed is around 8 m/s.
-An increase in the average wind speed from 7 to 8 m/s results in a roughly 25% increase in annual energy production.
+Error!
+Reference source not found. provides a depiction of average wind speeds categorized by hub height and surface roughness for flat terrain.
+Presently, onshore wind turbines installed in Denmark commonly feature hub heights ranging between 85-90 meters.
+For a standard inland site, the average wind speed hovers around 7 meters per second, whereas on a typical coastal site, the average wind speed elevates to approximately 8 meters per second.

+Notably, an incremental rise in the average wind speed from 7 to 8 meters per second yields a substantial 25% increase in annual energy production.

-Figure 5 Wind resource map for Denmark in 200 m resolution, 100 m above terrain .
+Figure 15 Wind resource map for Denmark in 200 m resolution, 100 m above terrain.

-The wind resource map for Denmark (Figure 5) shows the regional differences.
-As seen, the regions close to the sea in dominating wind directions (west-southwest) that have the highest wind resource.
-This is a result of the low surface roughness in the upwind direction.
-The white areas have average wind speeds below 7 m/s at 100 m height above terrain.
+Error!
+Reference source not found., the wind resource map for Denmark, effectively highlights the regional disparities in wind potential.
+Notably, regions proximate to the sea, where prevailing wind directions, primarily from the west-southwest, are dominant, exhibit the highest wind resources.
+This is attributable to the low surface roughness in the upwind direction, fostering optimal wind conditions.

+The white areas delineated on the map indicate regions with average wind speeds below 7 meters per second at a height of 100 meters above the terrain.

-Figure 6 Annual full load hours as a function of mean wind speed at hub height.
-The examples in the figure are 3 MW with 90m rotor diameter, specific powers are 472 W/m2 called "high specific power" and 3.3 MW turbines with 112 m and 126 m rotor diameters, specific powers are 335 W/m called "medium specific power" and 265 W/m called "low specific power".
+Figure 16 Annual full load hours as a function of mean wind speed at hub height.
+The examples in the figure are 3 MW with 90m rotor diameter, specific powers are 472 W/m2 called "high specific power" and 3.3 MW turbines with 112 m and 126 m rotor diameters, specific powers are 335 W/m2 called "medium specific power" and 265 W/m2 called "low specific power".

-Figure 6 illustrates the importance of the annual mean wind speed as well as the specific power for the annual energy production (AEP).
-It is seen that the increase in AEP is almost linear with mean wind speed in the range from 6m/s to 9 m/s.
-Future turbines are expected to have even lower specific power than the "low" example in above figure.
+Error!
+Reference source not found. provides a visual representation illustrating the correlation between the annual mean wind speed and the specific power for annual energy production (AEP).
+Notably, the increase in AEP demonstrates an almost linear relationship with the mean wind speed, especially within the range of 6 meters per second to 9 meters per second.
+Projections indicate that forthcoming turbines will likely feature even lower specific power compared to the "low" example depicted in the aforementioned figure.